danloh/toplog/README.md

 ## Feature

-- Find Featured blogs on specific topic and aggregate the good posts via a bot;
+- Find Featured blogs on specific topic and aggregate the good posts via a simple bot;
-- Submit and share good articles you read to toplog by a simple one click via a bookmarklet;
+- Submit and share good articles you read to toplog by just one simple click via a bookmarklet;
 - vote or save the article to read again later
 - discuss (WIP)